 Once you select your dataset for import, SpatialKey will do an initial upload of the file so we can read from the columns in future steps.
 While the file is uploading, you are asked to identify whether your dataset is mappable within a single country or multiple, or whether it isn’t mappable at all.
 Since our sample file contains records in Sacramento, CA, we will select that we have mappable data within the United States.

 The final step is to name your dataset, request an email notification when the import completes, and opt to share this dataset with everyone in your organization.
-Part of the power of SpatialKey is being about to easily share and collaborate with others in your organization.
+Part of the power of SpatialKey is being able to easily share and collaborate with others in your organization.
 You are given the option to share this dataset with others; but don’t worry too much about your choice for now, you can manage permissions for datasets later.

 That’s all there is to getting data into SpatialKey, a simple step by step process.
 The real fun begins when you Open Your First Dashboard.